Many or all companies we feature compensate us. Compensation and editorial

 2. Review your expenses and identify areas where you can eliminate wants, such as pricey TV streaming services.

-3. Separate your expenses into different categories and set monthly spending limits for each one.
+3. Separate your expenses into different categories and set monthly spending limits for each one, as we’ve done in the sample below:

 Amount